PFAS-free pans (other than stainless steel): healthy and effective alternatives for everyday cooking

 • Heavy

-Ideal for: searing, simmering, cooking over low heat and adding flavor
+Ideal for: searing, simmering, slow cooking, and enhancing flavor

-Carbon steel is often used in professional cooking, particularly for crepe pans and steak skillets.
+Carbon steel is often used in professional kitchens, especially for crêpe pans or steak pans.
 Like cast iron, it seasons with use, creating a natural non-stick surface.

 • Very good value for money